JeffersonLab/clas12-qadb/README.md

   - _Deprecated_: a newer Pass exists for these data, but the QADB for this version is still preserved
   - _TO DO_: the Pass for these data exist, but the QADB has not yet been updated for it
 - **Data files**: the input data files used for the QA

+> [!CAUTION]
+> The QADB for older data sets may have some issues, and may even violate the
+> above ground rules.
+It is **HIGHLY recommended** to
+> [check the known important issues](/doc/issues.md) to see if any issues impact your analysis.

 ### Run Group A